 - Short-Term Bond Fund: 40%

 Again, this portfolio has low international allocation and high bond allocation.
 I also feel that the bond allocation is too high for most persons.
 I feel that this portfolio is too complex.
 Splitting the international stocks into several different funds does not make sense for me.
-That means you are weighing yourself the different regions instead of taking their market capitalization into account.
+That means you weigh yourself the different regions instead of taking their market capitalization into account.
 And many allocations are too small, making it complicated to balance.
 Another difference is that the portfolio uses short-term bonds where most portfolio uses a mix of bond terms.

 Frank Armstrong Ideal Index Portfolio

 The Ideal Index Portfolio was made by Frank Armstrong, the author of the Informed Investor.
 It is quite similar to the Coward’s Portfolio.
 But it does not slice up the International Stocks and has more of it.
 And it has lower bond allocation.
 Here is the final allocation:

 - Large Blend Stocks Fund: 7%